Amazon Marketplace

 BTS is a seasonal shopping event (July/August) when students and parents purchase school supplies.
 Amazon invites sellers to participate in BTS campaigns and promotional events.
 BTS is an important sales period for products like backpacks, stationery, and technology.

-Open term pageBWP
+Open glossary pageBWP

 Buy with Prime